Hedius/clickhouse-backup/README.md

 sudo -u clickhouse clickhouse-backup -c YOUR_CONFIG_FOLDER
 ```

-Consider running at as the user clickhouse since the timer also runs with that user.
+Running the command as root is possible and an ACL ensures that the timer which
+runs as clickhouse can always write files to the required folders.

 Check the makefile for different options.
 (E.g. building a python package)